 In 2019, The Legal Fight Over Opioids Unraveled Into Confusion And Infighting

-Legal experts expected this to be the year we answered big questions about the liability drug companies face for the deadly opioid epidemic, and for their role in marketing high-risk prescription pain medications.
+Legal experts expected this to be the year we answered big questions about the liability that drug companies face for the deadly opioid epidemic and for their role in marketing high-risk prescription pain medications.

-"I don't know if there's a clear road map," said Adam Zimmerman, a professor at Loyola Law School an an expert in opioid litigation.
+"I don't know if there's a clear road map," said Adam Zimmerman, a professor at Loyola Law School and an expert in opioid litigation.

 All sides agree the stakes are high.
-Every day 130 Americans die from opioid overdoses, according to the Centers for Disease Control and Prevention.
+Every day, 130 Americans die from opioid overdoses, according to the Centers for Disease Control and Prevention.
 Without some kind of national settlement with Big Pharma, communities won't get serious money to help with the crisis any time soon.
-Speaking this fall with reporters, Pennyslvania state attorney general Josh Shapiro warned that there could be legal chaos.
+Speaking this fall with reporters, Pennsylvania state Attorney General Josh Shapiro warned that there could be legal chaos.

 "We will randomly and haphazardly litigate these cases, with no particular rhyme or reason," Shapiro said.
 "The needs of people across this country will not be met."